Maintenance of grass verges

 What residents can expect

-• Grass verges are cut fortnightly, where possible, during the growing season usually between March and October, depending on weather conditions
+• Grass verges are cut every three weeks, where possible, during the growing season - usually between March and October, depending on weather conditions

 • Cut grass is generally removed from the pavement at the time the grass is cut